microsoft/onnxruntime/docs/performance/tune-performance.md

 ### IOBinding

-When working with non-CPU execution providers it's most efficient to have inputs (and/or outputs) arranged on the target device (abstracted by the execution provider used) prior to executing the graph (calling Run).
-When the input is not copied to the target device, ORT copies it from the CPU as part of the Run() call.
-Similarly if the output is not pre-allocated on the device, ORT assumes that the output is requested on the CPU and copies it from the device as the last step of the Run() call.
-This obviously eats into the execution time of the graph misleading users into thinking ORT is slow when the majority of the time is spent in these copies.
-To address this we've introduced the notion of IOBinding.
-The key idea is to arrange for inputs to be copied to the device and for outputs to be pre-allocated on the device prior to calling Run().
+When working with non-CPU execution providers, it's most efficient to have inputs (and/or outputs) arranged on the target device (abstracted by the execution provider used) prior to executing the graph (calling `Run()`).
+When the input is not copied to the target device, ORT copies it from the CPU as part of the `Run()` call.
+Similarly, if the output is not pre-allocated on the device, ORT assumes that the output is requested on the CPU and copies it from the device as the last step of the `Run()` call.
+This obviously eats into the execution time of the graph, misleading users into thinking ORT is slow when the majority of the time is spent in these copies.
+To address this, we've introduced the notion of IOBinding.
+The key idea is to arrange for inputs to be copied to the device and for outputs to be pre-allocated on the device prior to calling `Run()`.
 IOBinding is available in all our language bindings.
 Following are code snippets in various languages demonstrating the usage of this feature.

 * C++